Preparation

 Online seminar for volunteering at Europe's (external) borders

-As volunteers working with and supporting people on the move, we think it is very important to critically engage with structural racism, the concepts of Eurocentrism, voluntourism and the so-called ‘White-Saviour-Complex’.
+As volunteers working with and supporting people on the move, we think it is very important to critically engage with structural racism, the concepts of Eurocentrism, White Saviourism and Voluntourism.
 Don't be put off by the complicated terms if you don't know them.
 Click on each of the four concepts for a short definition and an explanation why they play an important role in this context..
+Some parts of this unit especially chapters like “What does this mean for you and your work with people on the move?” are designed especially for privileged people from the Global North without any own experience in Racism and for people not negatively effected by border politics.

 Racism